 Whether you’re moving to explore better opportunities abroad or to start a new life together in the same country, it’s exciting to move abroad with your significant other.
-While you won’t be going through the relocation alone and have the support of your partner, there are also challenges that come with couples who are moving abroad together.
+While you won’t be going through the relocation alone and have the support of your partner, there are also challenges that come with couples relocating together abroad.

 Relocating together is a significant decision made by both of you, and at times, it may test the strength of your relationship.
 To make the journey a little smooth-sailing, we share some tips for couples looking to move and start their expat life together.